unlimish/discord-last.fm/README.md

 Once the command run, you'll see a new folder called "release-builds" (only on macOS and Linux).

-In there you'll see the "fullscreen-spotify" application!
+In there you'll see the "discord-last.fm" application!

-Run it and enjoy your fullscreen spotify!
+Run it and enjoy your Discord RPC!

 # Don't forget to :star: this repo!